-- 1. The data collection will begin with evaluating the levels of risks applying to the service user but the cyclical or "iterative" relationship between the three stages means formulation and management issues will soon be considered. - (a) It is neither sensible nor possible to treat them as distinct and separate stages. - 2.
-GRiST makes it easy to tackle all three stages in parallel by having action boxes next to the assessment data where the plan for each risk and for the patient overall can be constructed as the assessment progresses.
+- 1. The data collection will begin with evaluating the levels of risks applying to the service user but the cyclical or "iterative" relationship between the three stages means formulation and management issues will soon be considered. - (a) It is neither sensible nor possible to treat them as distinct and separate stages. - GRiST makes it easy to tackle all three stages in parallel by having actions associated with each item of assessment data where the plan for each risk and for the patient overall can be constructed as the assessment progresses.